Finding a Native American in Towaoc, Colo., who does not have diabetes or know someone with diabetes is rare.

 "Things have been changing.
 There's a new energy," says Chippewa Ann Bullock, the medical consultant for the Health and Medical Division of the Eastern Band of Cherokee Indians, in Cherokee, N.C.
 She says tribes have been traumatized historically, but "there's a new sense of hope."

-Doctors blend modern care, medicine men
+NATIVE AMERICAN: Doctors blend modern care, medicine men

 DIABETES: Drugs don't reduce heart problems